-So standards should always help the critical thinking process, never replace it
+Standards should always help the critical thinking process, but never replace it.

 If you think something can be done better or the standard is simply out of date, you should improve the standard.
 This is best done as a team effort with everyone making little changes often.
 Whenever you come across a standard which needs updating or improving you have three options:

 - Fix it yourself straight away by editing the rule (preferred)

 - Fix it yourself later if it's too big.
 In this case, send yourself an email

 - Ask someone else to fix it following the change "x" to "y"

 When most people say they'll do something, they really mean they'll try to do it, and they don't really worry too much whether they are successful or not, so long as they gave their best effort.